Some Tur\'{a}n-type results for the signless Laplacian spectral radius: Background

 This implies the Tur\'{a}n bound in (\ref{eq-Turan}) immediately by the fact $\lambda (G)\ge \frac{2e(G)}{n}$.
 More generally, Nikiforov \cite{ESB2009} and Guiduli \cite{Gui1996} independently proved a spectral extension of the Erd\H{o}s--Stone--Simonovits theorem in terms of the adjacency spectral radius.

 \begin{theorem}[See \cite{Gui1996,ESB2009}] If $F$ is a graph with chromatic number $\chi (F)=k+1 \ge 2$, then

 \end{theorem}

-An alternative proof of Theorem \ref{eq-a-ESS} can be found in \cite{LP2022}.
 Boosted by the study of Tur\'{a}n-type problem, the spectral Tur\'{a}n-type problem has rapidly emerged as a focal point of research in extremal graph theory and has yielded a lot of significant results.
 Similar spectral extremal problems explore forbidden paths, cycles, or other configurations, linking graph eigenvalues to structural constraints.
-We refer the readers to the surveys \cite{LiLF,Niki2011} for more related results.
+We refer the readers to the surveys \cite{LiLF,Niki2011}.